by Lindsay Nash | Mar 17, 2023 | Article

 This was even faster.
 In about 10 seconds, DALL•E produced the following image, on right.

-While many users have experienced the joy (and fun) of implementing such powerful AI tools, many have begun raising alarms.
-First, there is the increased threat of misinformation.
-AI tools can easily generate articles that contain factual errors.
-NewsGuard, a company that tracks online misinformation, called AI-powered chatbots “the most powerful tool for spreading misinformation that has ever been on the internet.”
 Then, related to application and submission programs, there is the opportunity for students or submitters to leverage it for written work.
 You can see how easy it was above to create an essay in seconds without having to do any actual research.
 AI tools can greatly diminish the quality of education, which could have far-reaching consequences.
-If you run a submission program, AI-generated content can seriously undercut the integrity of your program and your review process, which could damage your organisation’s reputation and impact.
-Let’s go over how to mitigate against it.
-Back to top

 There is an easy way to detect AI-generated content: AI content detection tools.
 These new apps are popping up quickly, and as AI-powered tools advance, so too will these detection tools.
-Examples of such tools are CopyLeaks, Originality.ai and GPTZero—to name only a few, and allow you to copy and paste your content and scan for originality.
-I took the essay I created above in ChatGPT on the French involvement in the American Revolution and plugged it into this free AI content detector at CopyLeaks.
-Here was the response.
+Here are some examples, which enable you to copy and paste your content and scan it for originality:

 Then, I ran it through GPTZero, and received the same response.